* Euro rises more than 1 percent vs yen

 the day, according to Reuters data.

-percent on the day, with the session peak of 126.93 close to the
+on the day, with the session peak of 127.16, the highest since

 Strategists said further yen weakness could be checked due